LennaHammer/English/EVP/out/words_adjective.md

 ## 2000. troubled ## adjective
 /ˈtrʌb.əld/
 [C1]having problems or difficulties
-- a troubled expression
+- a troubled `expression`
-- The rescue plan involves selling off the unprofitable parts of the troubled company.
+- The rescue plan involves selling off the unprofitable parts of the troubled `company`.
-- Peace has finally come to this troubled region after many years.
+- Peace has finally come to this troubled `region` after many years.
-- In these troubled times, it's good to hear some happy news.
+- In these troubled `times`, it's good to hear some happy news.

 ## 2001. trustworthy ## adjective
 /ˈtrʌstˌwɜr.ði/